HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 For our dataset, there is only a single categorical variable to deal with, which is *gender*.
 This variable has values of "M" for Male, "F" for Female, and "U" for Unknown.
 Additionally, this variable is nominal data, i.e. it is not *ordered*.
 For example, Male is not higher or lower than Female, or vice versa.

 Therefore, one approach we can take here is to apply One Hot Encoding to the *gender* column.
 This will allow us to represent our categorical variable as a number of new columns, one per original value, with a new binary value assigned.
 For example, where we previously had a *gender* value of "F" for Female, we would now have a new *gender_F* column with a value of 1 and a value of 0 in two additional new *gender_M* and *gender_U* columns.
-We can use these new columns as our input variables, and discard the original categorical data column.
+We can use these new columns as our input variables and discard the original categorical data column.

-You will also note in the code below, that we are using the paramater *drop="first"*.
+You will also note in the code below, that we are using the parameter *drop="first"*.
 This parameter means that we will remove one of our three new columns, and thus avoid the *dummy variable trap*, which occurs when our newly created columns can perfectly predict each other.
-When this occurs we risk breaking our assumption of no multicollinearity, which is a requirement, or at least an important consideration, for some models, including Linear Regression.
+When this occurs, we risk breaking our assumption of no multicollinearity, which is a requirement, or at least an important consideration, for some models, including Linear Regression.

 Multicollinearity occurs when two or more input variables are *highly* correlated with each other.
 While this may not necessarily affect the accuracy of predictions generated by our model, it can make it much more difficult to understand the respective importance of each feature in predicting the dependent variable.
 Additionally, it can undermine the level of confidence we have in any statistics regarding the performance of the model.